eldanielz/github-repository-search/README.md

 ## About the project

-Find any repository within GitHub using a brand-new search application
+Find any repository within GitHub using a brand-new search application!

 ## Quick start